-Further, for the 2004 through 2013 Auctions, certain C&I-FP customers, to the extent they could be identified and metered without a material impact on the BGS Auction process, were permitted to join the CIEP class on a voluntary basis.
-Voluntary enrollment in the CIEP class should again be permitted for the 2014 Auction with similar constraints.
-Specifically, the choice must be made in a timely manner and, once made, must be irrevocable for the term of the CIEP contract.
-Staff recommends that the Board directs the EDCs to work with Staff to develop a process and schedule for identifying and converting non-residential customers that choose to be included in the BGS-CIEP category.
+Further, for the 2004 through 2015 Auctions, certain C&I RSCP customers, to the extent they could be identified and metered without a material impact on the BGS Auction process, were permitted to join the CIEP class on a voluntary basis.
+Staff recommends that voluntary enrollment in the CIEP class should again be permitted for the 2016 Auction with similar constraints.
+Specifically, the choice must be made in a timely manner and, once made, must be irrevocable for the one-year term of the CIEP contract.
+Therefore, Staff recommends that the Board direct the EDCs to work with Staff to develop a process and schedule for identifying and converting non-residential customers that choose to be included in the BGS-CIEP category.
 The process developed should be based on the foregoing parameters.
-It should also require a customer commitment for participation by no later than the second business day in January 2014.
-Similarly, those customers that are currently part of the CIEP class on a voluntary basis should have until the second business day in January 2014 to reconsider their decision for the upcoming 2014 Auction.
+It should require a customer commitment for participation by no later than the second business day in January 2016.
+Similarly, those customers that are currently part of the CIEP class on a voluntary basis should have until the second business day in January 2016 to reconsider their decision for the upcoming 2016 Auction.